 Liss LaFleur (born 1987) is a contemporary artist, activist, and educator based in Dallas, TX.
 Her research-driven artworks question current political, socio-cultural, and gender-based constructions of identity, with a particular emphasis on exploring the ways queerness and feminism are viewed in society.
 Her artworks include video, experimental animation, web art, performance, and installation.

 As a 2018 Immersive Scholar in Residence, funded by the Mellon Foundation at North Carolina State University, she used cultural analytics to research the #metoo movement and produce a new open-source artwork.

 Her artwork has been exhibited and screened extensively including presentations at the TATE Modern, Cannes Court Métrage, PBS, the Reykjavik Art Museum in Iceland, and the Czong Institute for Contemporary Art in South Korea.
-She has lectured at SXSW, the College Art Association (annually), the School of the Art Institute of Chicago, and the MIT Media Lab, among others.
-Her recent residencies include the National Museum of Glass in Tacoma, WA, and an upcoming Immersive Scholar Residency funded by the Mellon Foundation at North Carolina State University.
+Her recent lectures include SXSW, the College Art Association, the School of the Art Institute of Chicago, and the MIT Media Lab, and her recent residencies include the National Museum of Glass in Tacoma, WA, and Google Artist Services in Oakland, CA.